Charles Boyer: Walter Wanger

 Boyer co-starred with Claudette Colbert in the psychiatric drama Private Worlds (1935) for Walter Wanger at Paramount.
 He signed a five-year contract with Wanger.
 Then he romanced Katharine Hepburn in Break of Hearts (1935) for RKO, and Loretta Young in Shanghai (1935) for Wanger.
 Boyer became an international star with Mayerling (1936), co-starring Danielle Darrieux and directed by Anatole Litvak.
 Boyer played Rudolf, Crown Prince of Austria.
 Back in Hollywood he was teamed with Marlene Dietrich in The Garden of Allah (1936) for David O. Selznick.
 He and Dietrich were reunited on I Loved a Soldier (1936) for director Henry Hathaway at Paramount but the film was abandoned.

 Boyer paired with Jean Arthur in History Is Made at Night (1937) for Wanger, and Greta Garbo in Conquest (1937) at MGM (where he played Napoleon Bonaparte).
 Boyer's fee for the latter was $150,000 but with all the re-takes he wound up earning $450,000.
 Boyer returned to France briefly to make Orage (1938), opposite Michèle Morgan for director Marc Allégret.
 Back in Hollywood, he had the lead in Tovarich (1937) with Colbert, directed by Litvak.

 In 1938, he landed his famous role as Pepe le Moko, the thief on the run in Algiers, an English-language remake of the classic French film Pepe le Moko with Jean Gabin, produced by Wanger.
 Although in the movie Boyer never said to costar Hedy Lamarr "Come with me to the Casbah," this line was in the movie trailer.
 The line would stick with him, thanks to generations of impressionists and Looney Tunes parodies.
 Boyer's role as Pepe Le Moko was already world-famous when animator Chuck Jones based the character of Pepé Le Pew, the romantic skunk introduced in 1945, on Boyer and his best-known performance.
-Boyer's vocal style was also parodied on the Tom and Jerry cartoons, most notably when Tom was trying to woo a female cat.
+Boyer's vocal style was also parodied on the Tom and Jerry cartoons, most notably when Tom Cat was trying to woo a female cat.
 (See The Zoot Cat).

 Boyer made three films with Irene Dunne: Love Affair (1939) at RKO, When Tomorrow Comes (1939) at Universal and Together Again (1944) at Columbia.